ljunggren/boozang-docs/README.md

 ###### Doing an HTTP GET without validation

-To trigger the HTTP GET without validating the result use a comparison operator to "regexp" and set the expectation field to `.*`.
+To trigger the HTTP GET without validating the result, use a comparison operator to "regexp" and set the expectation field to `.*`.

 ###### Adding custom headers

 When doing API calls, commonly, you need to add custom HTTP request headers.
-To do this click HTTP header and add header data.
+To do this, click HTTP header and add header data.
 This needs to be in data format, i.e.

 {
   Accept:"json"